vmware-archive/StatsD/statsite/README.md

 ## Using with Tags

-Tags can be added to a metric by adding flags to the metric name. `_t_` flags the start of a tag name. `_v_` flags the start of a metric value.
+Tags can be added to a metric by adding flags to the metric name. `_t_` flags the start of a tag name. `_v_` flags the start of a tag value.

 For example, to add a tag to a gauge named `gauge1`: